SoftwareGuy/NodeListServer/README.md

 ## Why NodeLS?

-When developing a game, let's say a First Person Shooter, you might want to have clients host their own servers.
-These servers might be host-client ("listen") or pure dedicated instances.
+When developing a game, let's say a First Person Shooter, you might want to have clients host their own servers or you have a fleet of your own servers.
+T hese servers might be host-client ("listen") or pure dedicated instances.
 However, here comes the next problem...

 How the heck do you display servers that are available for you to join?

-Enter NodeLS.
-NodeLS started as a free alternative/reimplementation of the Mirror List Server using NodeJS.
-The source is licensed under MIT.
-That said, using NodeLS also brings you assurance that you control the data that is being sent and received, not a third party other than the server provider you deal with.
+Node List Server (NodeLS for short) is a server directory application that allows.
+Originally designed to provide an open source alternative to the now-sunset Mirror List Server paid service, NodeLS is is licensed under MIT, so you are welcome to fork, modify and contribute back to the original project.

-_**Please consider a donation (see the Ko-Fi button above) if this server software is useful to you.**_
+_**Please consider a donation (see the Ko-Fi button above) if this software is useful to you.**_

+## Is this just for games?
+Or can I use it for X?

+While NodeLS is indeed geared towards game servers, there is no problem in using it for another project be it a standard application, VR experience or something else.

 ## Features

 -   **OSS Core:** Feel free to tailor it to your needs, it's open source.
 Find a bug?
 Fix it, shoot me a PR, let me review and if it looks good, congrats!
--	**Game Engine Agnostic:** Thanks to the HTTP API, any engine that can do HTTP requests can take advantage of NodeLS.
+-	**Game Engine Agnostic:** Any application/game engine that can do HTTP GET requests can take advantage of NodeLS.
 -   **Fast:** Mirror's retired List Server was written in Erlang.
 We use NodeJS to power this baby.
 -   **Secure:** ACLs (Access Control Lists) can be used as well as key authenication to prevent anyone adding/removing servers from your instances.
 Servers must provide a key in order to register, and rate limiting clients helps keep traffic floods at bay.
 -	**Configurable:** Generation 2 of NodeLS now features a INI-styled configuration file.
 This makes configuration much easier.
 -   **WebGL compatible:** No complex magic required.
 NodeLS uses a simple HTTP API to add and remove servers.

 ## Non-Features

--   **Matchmaking:** Outside the realm that this program sits in.
--   Anything else that it doesn't offer.
+-   **Matchmaking:** There is no matchmaking capabilities in NodeLS.
+-   Something else maybe not listed here

 ## Bug Fixes, New Features, etc